opeyemiagbadero/Aux-Shell-Scripting/bash_scripting.md

 ![ 12  Confirm that the   developer group has been created](https://user-images.githubusercontent.com/79456052/181999876-27c5be26-da0e-4f91-80ab-c2ac0d85d173.png)

-In Testing a few of the users randomly, and ensuring connection to the server using the private key and the public key, the following steps were carried out

-Created a auxproj.pem private key file on my local machine, added the content of the private key in the documetation to the auxproj.pem file, changed the permissions on the auxproj.pem using the command *sudo chmod 600 auxproj.pem* to keep the private key protected. sshed  successfully into the server using the user David with the command *ssh -i auxproj.pem David@3.87.63.24
+In Testing a few of the users randomly and ensuring connection to the server using the private key and the public key, I created a auxproj.pem private key file on my local machine, added the content of the private key in the documetation to the auxproj.pem file, changed the permissions on the auxproj.pem using the command *sudo chmod 600 auxproj.pem* to keep the private key protected.
+Sshed successfully into the server using the user David with the command *ssh -i auxproj.pem David@3.87.63.24

 ![13](https://user-images.githubusercontent.com/79456052/182002266-1c67f3af-b586-4289-9d5a-40ebf646e228.png)